stylus/stylus/docs/operators.md

     lookup('light-' + name)
     // => #80e2e9

+This operator is essential, as an undefined identifier is still a truthy value.
+For example:

+    body
+      if ohnoes
+        padding 5px

+_will_ yield the following css when undefined:

+    body {
+      padding: 5px;
+    }

+however this will be safe:

+    body
+      if ohnoes is defined
+        padding 5px

 ## Ternary

 The ternary operator works as we would expect in most languages, being the only operator with three operands, the _condition_ expression, the _truth_ expression and the _false_ expression.